Nikon D3300 vs D5300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3300 and Nikon D5300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3300 does not offer wifi capability.
+In contrast, the D3300 does not provide wifi capability.

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.